mrdooz/japan2025/content/pages/map.md

 ### Views, Culture & Street Food

 We start the day with some amazing Tokyo views from the viewing decks at the [Tokyo Skytree](https://www.tokyo-skytree.jp/en/)!
-If the weather is good we'll also catch a glimps of Mount Fuji in the distance.<br><br>
+If the weather is good we'll also catch a glimpse of Mount Fuji in the distance.<br><br>
 Next we walk over to [Nakamise Street](https://www.asakusastation.com/nakamise-shopping-street-asakusa/) and the [Senso-Ji Temple](https://www.japan-guide.com/e/e3001.html).
 The area is full of street food vendors as well as small restaurants so we'll catch some lunch while walking around taking in the atmosphere.<br><br>
-If the cherry trees are still blooming we also must visit Sumida Park along the river and fight the crowdes for some cherry blossom photos!<br><br>
+If the cherry trees are still blooming we also must visit Sumida Park along the river and fight the crowds for some cherry blossom photos!<br><br>
 If we feel lucky we might also try our luck on some [Crane games](https://www.bokksu.com/blogs/news/mastering-the-claw-exploring-japan-s-crane-game-culture) or some [Pachinko](https://en.wikipedia.org/wiki/pachinko?variant=zh-cn#:~:text=Pachinko%20parlors%20are%20widespread%20in,both%20mechanical%20and%20electrical%20components), if we are out of luck we can always try a [Gashapon (capsule machine)](https://en.wikipedia.org/wiki/Gashapon) for some useless but guaranteed loot!

 </div>